SAS Travel Peru - Inca Trail to Machupicchu Licensed Specialist Operator

 6-7 hours / Descent : 300 m

-Day 5: Hummingbird and orchids tour return by Vistadome train.
+Day 5: Hummingbird and orchids tour return by Expedition train.

 Early morning tour with guide of the exquisite birds on the property.
 You will be mesmorized by the humming birds and only the smells of the delicious buffet breakfast awaiting you can pull you away.